In an eggshell...

 Frequently asked questions

-1. Is there a blood test for ovarian reserve?
+1. Is there a blood test for egg count?

 2. How to test your egg count?